Chris Boswell: 2016

 On September 18, Boswell kicked a season-long 49-yard field goal against the Bengals.
 On October 23, Boswell kicked three field goals but missed two against the New England Patriots.
 On November 20, Boswell kicked three field goals against the Browns.
 On December 11, Boswell kicked two field goals against the Buffalo Bills.
 On December 18, Boswell kicked a career-high six field goals against the Cincinnati Bengals.
 He is the first kicker in NFL history to convert at least six field goals in a game and have five of those connect from 40+ yards.
 The last kicker to kick five field goals from 40+ yards in the same game was Mason Crosby in 2015.
 He is the third Pittsburgh Steeler in franchise history to accomplish the feat.
 (Jeff Reed in 2002 and Gary Anderson twice in 1988).
 He finished the 2016 season converting all 36 extra point attempts and 21 of 25 field goal attempts.

-On January 15, 2017, In the Divisional Round of the playoffs, he set a playoff record, kicking 6 field goals leading the team to beat the Chiefs 18–16, scoring all of the Steelers' points.
+In the Divisional Round of the playoffs, he set a playoff record, kicking six field goals leading the team to narrowly beat the Chiefs 18–16, scoring all of the Steelers' points.
 Boswell's four first-half field goals also tied the team record for an entire playoff game.